 After you have identified your next steps, act on them.
 The key here is to focus on the actionable steps, not the inactionable steps.
-Doing this will help you regain control over the situation, which will make you feel better.
+It’s about regaining control over the situation through direct action.

 10. Identify how it occurred (so it won’t occur again next time)

-A lot of times we deal reactively with our problems.
+A lot of times we react to our problems.
 The problem occurs, and we try to make the best out of what has happened within the context.
 While developing a healthy coping mechanism is important (which is what the other helping points are on), it’s also equally important, if not more, to understand how the problem arose.
 This way, you can work on preventing it from taking place next time, vs. dealing reactively with it.

 So for my problem, it occurred because I play down on the importance of looking after my personal belongings all the time.
 By being more careful with my items from now on, I can better prevent such a situation from occurring next time.

 11. Realize the situation can be a lot worse